ArtBlocks/artblocks-contracts/contracts/V3_CHANGELOG.md

 - Delegate all admin access checks to new AdminACL contract
   - This is to allow for more flexible admin access control, and to allow for future admin access control changes without having to redeploy the core contract.
   - The core contract now does not distinguish between admin and whitelisted addresses.
 All admin access checks are delegated to the AdminACL contract.
+- Add public reference variables for prior Art Blocks flagship token addresses
+  - This helps define the relationship between the V3 core contract and the V1 and V2 core contracts
+- Add public reference variables for the Art Blocks-managed Dependency and Curation registries
+  - This helps more completely define, on-chain, the metadata and rendering dependencies of Art Blocks projects